milon/system-design/docs/glossary/coupling.md

 # Coupling

-A measure of the degree to which components or modules in a system depend on each other.
-Tight coupling means that components are closely connected, while loose coupling means that components are relatively independent.
+This term Coupling quantifies the extent of interdependence between the elements or modules within a system.
+High coupling implies that components are closely interconnected, whereas low coupling indicates that components maintain a greater level of autonomy from one another.